CPT-odd Photon in Vacuum-Orthogonal Model: Conclusions

 Vacuum orthogonal models are constructed with no leading order vacuum effect; however, our result indicates that vacuum orthogonal models in the CPT-odd sector are vacuum orthogonal at all orders; in other words, they do not accept any solution other than the two standard transverse polarizations with the conventional dispersion relation $\omega=p$ at any order.
-The only missing part, whether coefficient subspace $\hat{k}_{AF}^{(c)}$ is nontrivial, is investigated for the leading order model, and is explicitly shown to be nontrivial: There arises a two parameter coefficient subspace, denoted by $\vok_{AF}^{(5c)}$, which induces no effect at all orders, both on polarization vectors and on the dispersion relations in the leading order model.
+The only missing part, whether coefficient subspace $\hat{k}_{AF}^{(cn)}$ is nontrivial, is investigated for the leading order model, and is explicitly shown to be nontrivial: There arises a two parameter coefficient subspace, denoted by $\vok_{AF}^{(5c)}$, which induces no effect at all orders, both on polarization vectors and on the dispersion relations in the leading order model.

-In addition to the dispersion relations and the polarization vectors, the general propagator is also addressed for the {\it nm}SME CPT-odd photon sector.
-As the generic form of inverse propagator is an infinite series, it was argued that it would be formidable, if possible, to invert it covariantly and analytically; hence, three different methods were proposed.
-While first two methods, ansatz and perturbation expansion, successfully resulted in covariant forms of propagators up to some order and agreed on the result in the leading order; the last method, explicit helicity basis, was able to give an analytically exact form, albeit covariance is lost.
-The superiority of explicit helicity basis propagator arises when attention is restricted to the possibilities with physical solutions, $\{\hat{k}_{AF}^{(bf)}, \hat{k}_{AF}^{(cn)}\}$, as the redundant LVT can be eliminated immediately in this method unlike the covariant propagators.
-This simplified propagator, which is diagonal in the helicity basis, is written as conventional propagator receiving a Lorentz violating propagator contribution denoted by $\hat{G}_{AF}$.
-This propagator contribution is also calculated for the vacuum orthogonal special case and shown to be non-vanishing unless all $(\hat{k}_{AF})_i$ are explicitly zero.
-Additionally, it is demonstrated all $(\hat{k}_{AF})_i$ vanish if all Lorentz violation is provided with two non-vanishing terms $(\vok_{AF}^{(5)})^{(0B)}_{000}$ \& $(\vok_{AF}^{(5)})^{(0B)}_{200}$ with $(\vok_{AF}^{(5)})^{(0B)}_{200}=-(\vok_{AF}^{(5)})^{(0B)}_{000}$.
+In addition to the dispersion relations and the polarization vectors, the general propagator is also addressed for the {\it nm}SME CPT-odd modified photon sector.
+As the generic form of inverse propagator is an infinite series, it was argued that it would be formidable, if possible, to invert it covariantly and analytically; hence, the propagator is calculated explicitly in the Helicity basis, which was able to give an analytically exact form, albeit covariance is lost.